Iwate Galaxy Railway Line

-The Iwate Galaxy Railway Line (いわて銀河鉄道線, Iwate Ginga Tetsudō-sen) is a railway line in Japan operated by the "third sector" publicly and privately owned operator Iwate Galaxy Railway Company.
+The Iwate Galaxy Railway Line (いわて銀河鉄道線, Iwate Ginga Tetsudō-sen) is a railway line in Japan operated by third-sector railway company Iwate Galaxy Railway Company.
 It connects Morioka Station in Morioka, Iwate to Metoki Station in Sannohe, Aomori.

-Formerly part of the East Japan Railway Company (JR East) Tohoku Main Line, it was separated on 1 December 2002 with the opening of the Tohoku Shinkansen which parallels the route.
+Formerly part of the East Japan Railway Company (JR East) Tōhoku Main Line, the line was separated on 1 December 2002 with the opening of the Tōhoku Shinkansen which parallels the route.
 JR Freight services continue to travel over the line.

 Operation

-All services on the line are Local trains, stopping at every station.
+All trains operate as local services, stopping at every station.